 The Platypod Max is an anodized aluminum plate with a variety of 1/4″-20 and 3/8″-16 threaded holes in it.
-In the centre of the plate is also a fixed 3/8″ 16 stud for mounting a ball head.
-Four small feet allow you to adjust the height and angle of the plate, and these can be stowed away into a case when not in use.
-The idea behind the Platypod Max is that it gives you a multi-functional, lightweight support platform that can take the place of a tripod in some situations.
+In the center of the plate is also a fixed 3/8″ 16 stud for mounting a ball head.
+Four small feet allow you to adjust the height and angle of the plate.
+These feet can be stowed away into a case when not in use.
+The idea behind the Platypod Max is that it gives you a multi-functional, lightweight support platform that can replace a tripod in some situations.

 - Fiberglass-reinforced nylon removable “bayonet style” storage box that holds four 1/4-20 spike feet.
 Small magnets hold spikes when stored.